timosalm/tap-spring-developer-workshop/workshop/content/exercises/graalvm.md

 {% endraw %}

 ####  Factor 9: Disposability
-A cloud-native applications are disposable, which means they **can be started or stopped rapidly**.
+Cloud-native applications are disposable, which means they **can be started or stopped rapidly**.
 An application cannot scale, deploy, release, or recover rapidly if it cannot start rapidly and shut down gracefully.

 If we have a look at the application's logs, we can see how long it took our application to start.
 Remember this number as a reference for later.
 ```terminal:execute